jbakhos63/etm-framework/trials/001_electron_positron_annihilaton/electron_positron_annihilation.md

    - Place an electron identity and a positron identity on opposite sides of the lattice center, each at rest with respect to the simulation frame.
    - Set the initial separation large enough that immediate annihilation does not occur but small enough that chirality attraction draws them together within a manageable number of ticks.
 2. **Dynamics**
-   - Each identity is given a velocity toward the lattice center.
-The engine moves them automatically every tick via the new `move_identities` step.
+   - Each identity is given a small velocity toward the lattice center.
+This velocity is applied only once at initialization to shift the starting position.
+Subsequent motion arises solely from the ETM return rules—there is no persistent movement step.
    - Detection is triggered each tick and records collisions, timing strain, and emitted photon identities.
    - Monitor the lattice for recruitment patterns indicating photon creation during the collision.
 3. **Data Collection**